mahlonsmith/Arborist-SNMP/README.md

   * **physical_warn_at**: Set the node to a `warning` state when RAM utilization is at or over this percentage.
   * **swap_warn_at**: Set the node to a `warning` state when swap utilization is at or over this percentage.

-Warnings are only set for swap my default, since that is usually a better indication of an impending problem.
+Warnings are only set for swap by default, since that is usually a better indication of an impending problem.